ssbarbee/ssbarbee/README.md

 <!-- Description about me -->
 <h2 align="center"> 🤔 About me 👨‍💻 </h2>
-Hey there! 👋 I'm **Filip Bozhinovski**, but you may know me as 'ssbarbee' 🕵🏼‍♂️.
+Hey there! 👋 I'm <b>Filip Bozhinovski</b>, but you may know me as <b>ssbarbee</b> 🕵🏼‍♂️.
-Hailing from the beautiful country of **Macedonia 🇲🇰🇲🇰**, I'm passionate about creating innovative solutions 🖥️.
+Hailing from the beautiful country of <b>Macedonia 🇲🇰🇲🇰</b>, I'm passionate about creating innovative solutions 🖥️.

 But I'm more than just a coding machine 🤖; I'm a genuine human on a mission to learn and craft remarkable projects with ❤️, all while connecting with amazing individuals along the way 🚀.